Grand Duchy of Baden State Railway: Links to neighbouring states

-The connexion to the north towards Weinheim-Darmstadt–Frankfurt (Main) had been established since 1846 by the Main-Neckar Line, in which the Grand Duchy of Baden participated.
+The connexion to the north towards Weinheim-Darmstadt–Frankfurt had been established since 1846 by the Main-Neckar Line, in which the Grand Duchy of Baden participated.
 In 1879 the Ried Railway (Riedbahn) followed, although Baden did not own any section of it.

 From 1861 there had also been a direct route to France after the completion of the Rhine bridge between Kehl and Strasbourg.
 The opening up of the Palatinate (Pfalz) was first realised in 1865 with a pontoon bridge from Karlsruhe–Maxau as well as a link between Mannheim and Ludwigshafen in 1867.
 A connexion with Bavaria followed the opening of the Baden Odenwald Railway (Baden Odenwaldbahn) in 1866.